ICHEC-learn/intro-to-linux/_episodes/03-files_directories.md

 > ## Cloning a repository
 >
 > Online repositories contain written code in a directory.
-Github is a common place for people to uplaod their code in
+Github is a common place for people to upload their code in
 > a safe place online, and so others can use it, comment and make changes.
 Many coding libraries are stored on GitHub,
 > and it is where we store the materials for this lesson.
 >